LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### equipment (Equipment File)

-**Description:** A user-defined value that defines a specific equipment group for the simulation.
+**Description:** A user-defined value that defines a specific equipment group identifier for the simulation.
 These equipment groups influence how  `equipment level` [measurement scale](#measurement_scale)  methods detect and measure emissions.
+Each row must define a unique equipment identifier.

 **Note:** It is case-sensitive and must remain consistent when provided in other infrastructure files, such as the [sites file](#sites-file) or the [site type file](#site-type-file)

 #### {component} (Equipment File)

-**Description:** The column header is a user defined value of a specific component in the simulation.
+**Description:** The column header is a user defined value corresponding to the identifier of a specific component defined as part of the simulation.
 The values in each column and row indicate how many counts of the given component(column) exists for the given equipment(row).
 These _equipment_ groups can serve as building blocks for constructing complex sites.

 **Note:**The column headers are case-sensitive and must be consistent with the [Source](#component-source-file) where they are defined.